polarfire-soc/apps/baremetal_applications/MicroPython/README.md

     - Set Baud rate to “115200”, Set Data to 8-bit, Set Flow control to None.
 3. Use FlashPro Express to program the ICICLE Kit with the [job file](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md).
 4. Download [softconsole_project.7z](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/apps/browse/baremetal_applications/MicroPython/softconsole_project.7z?at=refs%2Fheads%2Fdevelop_12_6_deliverables).
 5. Download the [micropython.bin](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/apps/browse/baremetal_applications/MicroPython/micropython.bin?at=develop_12_6_deliverables), this is the cross-compiled binary image which can be used to run the design.
-If customization is required for adding more peripherals, then the Micropython source with required changes needs to be cross-compiled as described in Cross-Compiling MicroPython for PolarFire SoC ICICLE Kit (RISC-V Architechture) section.
+If customization is required for adding more peripherals, then the MicroPython source with required changes needs to be cross-compiled as described in Cross-Compiling MicroPython for PolarFire SoC ICICLE Kit (RISC-V Architechture) section.

 ## Running the Application